 - Blood pressure over 140/90 should be subjected to further testing in the hospital to ascertain whether the abnormal BP is temporary due to excitement, etc. and not an indication of any disease.
 Only candidates free from any complication of hypertension will be declared fit for service.

 - Only candidates free from any complication of diabetes mellitus will be declared fit for service.

-- Hearing ability of the candidate should be ‘good’ in each ear and he/she should also be free from any disease of the ear.
-In case of defect, the candidate should be subjected to further tests to see if the defect can be remedied by a hearing aid or an operation.
+- The hearing ability of the candidate should be ‘good’ in each ear and he/she should also be free from any disease of the ear.
+In case of a defect, the candidate should be subjected to further tests to see if the defect can be remedied by a hearing aid or an operation.

 - Pregnant female candidates will be fit except for those services that require physical training.
 In such cases, the candidates will be declared fit after confinement.